lorenzo-stoakes/mark/README.md

 # mark

-Mark is simply a markdown analysis tool which detects duplicate and missing references.
+Mark is a tool which detects duplicate and missing references in markdown files.

 ## Installation